 - Graduates with taxable awards will be issued a 1099-MISC form for the amount of their award annually for tax purposes.

-As lending markets change, several lenders are now offering refinance/consolidation loans specifically for MBA students.
+As lending markets change, several lenders are now offering to refinance/consolidation loans specifically for MBA students.
 Since these vendors will only refinance your education loans, the resulting loan will also be eligible for loan forgiveness.
 Participants are encouraged to participate in lower interest rate programs.
+More information can be found on the Post-Graduation Loan Options website.